Azure/c-util/devdoc/tqueue_requirements.md

 - `USED` - Data exists in the entry can can be popped.
 - `POPPING` - Data is being popped and should not be popped by any other thread.

-Note: plans exist to extend this queue into a growable queue.

 ## Exposed API

 ```c